faucetsdn/udmi/docs/specs/message_walk.md

 ## Validator

 The [UDMI Validator](../tools/validator.md) tool monitors a device's message stream and validates messages that it sees against the UDMI schema.
-There are a variety of configuraitons used, depending on the overall intent.
+There are a variety of configurations used, depending on the overall intent.

 ## Sequence Validator